ixtenu/acmerc/setup.md

 git clone https://github.com/9fans/plan9port /usr/local/plan9
 ```

+Notes:

-(`/usr/local/plan9` is the "usual" directory for plan9port, but it can go
+- `/usr/local/plan9` is the "usual" directory for plan9port, but it can go
-elsewhere.)
+  elsewhere, such as `$HOME/plan9`.
+Just be sure that the `PLAN9` shell
+  variable is set correctly.
+- There are many [forks](links.md#forks) of plan9port that make changes to
+  Acme that would not be accepted by upstream, such as alternate color schemes,
+  additional key bindings, or support for tab expansion.
+You might want to use
+  one of these or create your own.
+If so, the fork's URL can be substituted
+  above.

 On macOS, Xcode needs to be installed (it can be found in the Mac App Store).
 On Linux and \*BSD systems (but not macOS), plan9port uses X11; on some